AGL's life support program

 Melbourne VIC 8001

 Once we've processed your form, we'll send you a confirmation letter or email, depending on what your preference is to receive important notices from us.131 245

 If you move to a new house or change energy retailers, you’ll need to complete a new medical confirmation form either with us or your new retailer.
 It’s important to let us know of any changes, including if you no longer need your equipment registered.
-You can call us anytime on 131 245.
+You can call us on 131 245.